π’ Chapter 2 β Adding & Removing Liquidity

 Impermanent Loss β If token prices move a lot while in the pool, the value of your deposit may end up lower than just holding the tokens.

 On SuiDex, liquidity is always kept 50/50, so your pair never goes out of range.
-Liquidity providers earn 0.015% of every trade, which auto-compounding rewards as the pool grows.
+Liquidity providers earn 0.015% of every trade, which are auto-compounding rewards.
 If you stake your LP in SuiDex farms, youβll also earn Victory tokens on top of the compounded yield.

 How to add liquidity